zer0cache/matic-docs/docs/contribute/heimdall/checkpoint.md

 ---
 id: checkpoint
 title: Checkpoint
-description: Checkpoints are the most crucial part of the Matic protocol.
+description: Checkpoints are the most crucial part of the Polygon protocol.
 It represents snapshots of the Bor chain state and is supposed to be attested by 2/3+ of the validator set before it is validated and submitted on the contracts deployed on Ethereum.
 keywords:
   - docs
   - matic